nicolasj92/ai-on-sagemaker-hyperpod/website/docs/01-eks-blueprints/inference/inference-operator/sagemaker-jumpstart.md

 From here, you can configure your deployment configuration for HyperPod, including the name, instance type, hyperpod cluster, namespace and scaling.

-HyperPod cluster: `Name of your cluster`
+- HyperPod cluster: `Name of your cluster`
-Instance type: `example- ml.g5.8xlarge`
+- Instance type: example/ `ml.g5.8xlarge`
-Namespace: `enter namespace`
+- Namespace: example/ `default`
-Priority class: `Select Priority class - inference-priority`
+- Priority class: example/ `inference-priority` - This is created from the task governance cluster scheduler config
-Autoscaling: `Enabled`, max replicas set to `2- number of replicas`
+- Autoscaling: This can be toggled to `Enabled`, allowing pod-level autoscaling

 <div style={{ textAlign: 'center' }}>
 ![Options](/img/07-inference/jumpstart-ui/options.png)